ShitComunnistSays/wikitest/How-to-create-ZCore-Masternode-Linux-VPS.md

 `$ zcore-cli getnewaddress`

-_This is the wallet that will receive the earnings of the masternode_ _You can use all earning without any problem, 5000 keeps locked until undo the masternode_
+_This is the address that will receive the earnings of the masternode_ _You can use all earning without any problem, 5000 keeps locked until undo the masternode_

 ### 3) Now send exactly 5000 ZCR to the address generated at the 2nd step